 Superior Solar Reflection: Stainless steel provides a natural radiant barrier, which is particularly important for roofing, but also provides energy benefits when used as wall cladding.
 Stainless steel naturally reflects more than 90% of the sun’s radiation without generating heat.
 This provides a significant offset to global warming and heat island effect in urban areas.
 Additionally, since most of the sun’s energy is reflected, heating and air-conditioning burdens are lessened on the building's interior, thereby reducing operating costs.
 Much has been written in recent years about the benefits of white painted roofs providing efficient solar reflection, but the downside to this type of system is that painted roofs lose 5% or more of their solar reflectance each year due to oxidation.
-Zinc and copper both oxidize as well, which result in a significant loss of solar reflection over a short period of time.
+Zinc and copper both oxidize as well, which results in a significant loss of solar reflection over a short period of time.
 InvariMatte® stainless steel does not lose solar reflection performance over time.
 For more information regarding this topic click here.

-Titanium is also a very good solar reflector, but is about 20% less efficient than stainless steel.
+Titanium is also a very good solar reflector but is about 20% less efficient than stainless steel.
 However, it is still substantially more efficient than zinc or copper, which are essentially black bodies once their patinas develop.

 Fire Resistance: While any metal roof system provides good fire resistance, stainless steel and titanium’s melting points are much higher than zinc and copper, providing an added measure of protection against a range of threats, including wildfires.